 Set Realistic Expectations for your Role

-If your parent is accustomed to you being available 24/7, these changes may feel uncomfortable at first.
+If your parent is used to having constant access to you, these changes may feel upsetting or uncomfortable at first.
 Stay firm, but gentle.
+Consistency matters when establishing caregiver boundaries.

 Be Consistent - and Kind